Paramount Global to merge with Skydance Media

 The transaction resolves months of speculation around the future of Paramount, which also reportedly attracted a $26 billion bid from a consortium including Sony Pictures and private equity firm Apollo Global Management.
 A range of prominent media and entertainment industry executives were also said to have expressed interest in a possible deal for Paramount.

-Class A shareholders other than National Amusements will receive $23 per share or the right to get 1.5333 non-voting shares in the merged company.
-Skydance would then merge with Paramount.
+Class A shareholders other than National Amusements will receive $23 per share, or the right to get 1.5333 non-voting shares in the merged company.
+Paramount Global would then merge with Skydance in an all-stock transaction that values the latter at $4.75 billion.

 The deal also gives other potential bidders for Paramount 45 days to submit a competing offer, an apparent effort to appease shareholders who felt Skydance's initial bid undervalued their stake in the media company.